FAQ: TUM Faculty Recruitment & Career System

 TUM is the first university in Germany to introduce a performance-driven, step-up faculty recruitment and career system.
 Building on international best practice and transparent performance criteria, it offers merit-based academic career paths for high-potential young scientists and researchers with a proven track record.

-In accordance with Art.
+Regardless of the career level and in accordance with Art.
 7 and Art.
 10 (3) of the requirements for the employment of professors at universities in the Free State of Bavaria (BayHSchPG), applicants must have a university degree or a recognized technical college qualification, suitable teaching skills, a doctoral degree and lecturer qualification, or produce evidence of equivalent academic achievements.
-Additionally, they must be aged 51 or under at the time of appointment.
+Additionally, substantial research experience abroad of generally at least one year (during or after the PhD) is expected.
+Applicants must be aged 51 or under at the time of appointment.
 Exceptions to the age limit are possible in certain justified cases.

 Applicants for all professorship vacancies at TUM are required to submit the following documents in English: